Call Deadline: 01-Sep-2016

 - Affiliation (university / institution, faculty, department, research team, etc.)

 - Bibliography (five titles)

 Contacts for submission of proposals:

-George VOLCEANOV, Responsible editor of issue (for proposals in English and Romanian): firstname.lastname@example.org.
+Ioan Milicä‚ Issue editor (for the proposals in English and Romanian): firstname.lastname@example.org

 Laurentiu Bala (for proposals in French, Italian and Spanish): email@example.com